RhinoCodes/ArchLive/README.md

-# LiveArch
+# Archlive
-LiveArch is a custom archiso that has a DE or WM preinstalled, so you can have the archwiki open right next to your terminal.
+ArchLive is a custom archiso that has a DE or WM preinstalled, so you can have the archwiki open right next to your terminal.

 Current Iso's: